judeVector/twitter-backend-api/README.md

 ﻿# Twitter Backend API

 Build the backbone of your social media platform with this Twitter Backend API.
-This API is powered by Node.js, ExpressJs and managed with Yarn, this API provides essential features for building a Twitter-like application,
+This API is powered by Node.js, ExpressJs and managed with Yarn, this API provides essential features for building a Twitter-like application, with all the basic CRUD operations supported

 ## Features